COMBINE-lab/salmon/doc/source/file_formats.rst

 particularly important piece of information contained in this file is the inferred library type.
 Most of the information recorded in this file should be self-descriptive.

+"""""""""""""""""""""""""""""""
+Unique and ambiguous count file
+"""""""""""""""""""""""""""""""

+The auxiliary directory also contains 2-column tab-separated file called ``ambig_info.tsv``.
+This file contains information about the number of uniquely-mapping reads as well as the total number of ambiguously-mapping reads for each transcript.
+This file is provided mostly for exploratory analysis of the results; it gives some idea of the fraction of each transcript's estimated abundance that derives from ambiguously-mappable reads.

 """"""""""""""""""""""""""""""
 Observed library format counts